yaya2devops/aws-cloud-project-bootcamp/journal/week8.md

 <img src="assets/week8/CloudFront/16-not-just-aws-also-google-cloud-engineer.png">

-## Configuring Buckets for Uploading and Bucket for Serving Images
+## Configuring Bucket for Uploading and Bucket for Serving

 To implement this, follow the steps below: